 Like cotton, linen is a highly breathable, cooling fabric that absorbs moisture.
 Linen comes from stalks of flax plants and is a popular natural fabric known for its softness, durability, and ability to keep you cool when the weather is hot.
 The larger natural fibers mean a more open weave, which makes it popular for summer clothing and humid climates.

 Plant-based but highly processed, rayon and viscose are semi-synthetic fibers used in blended fabrics that result in moderate breathability and a silky texture.

 Viscose is a type of rayon made from wood pulp.
 It drapes nicely, making it a great fabric for casual summer wear.
 Rayon doesn’t wick to allow for easy sweat evaporation and it retains odors, but it dries quickly and doesn’t show sweat stains.

 Perhaps the least useful for outdoor pursuits, silk breathes well but is best suited for items such as summer dresses and sleepwear.
 It is very soft, but shows sweat stains, retains body odor, tears easily, and does not wick moisture.
 The finer yarns of silk are very delicate and require hand washing or dry cleaning.

 Overall, cotton and linen are the most breathable fabrics.
 However, both of these hold moisture, which means they aren’t the best fabrics for active pursuits.

 For high-output activities where you are likely to sweat, you need moisture-wicking clothing.

-Merino wool is the most breathable fabric that is also moisture-wicking, making it the best for hiking in any weather.
+Merino wool is the most breathable, moisture-wicking fabric, making it the best for hiking in any weather.
 It can be pricey, but unlike other natural fabrics, it keeps you warm even if it is wet.

 If you don’t want to blow your hiking wardrobe budget on an all-merino ensemble, synthetics like nylon and polyester are the next best thing.